Cacti/plugin_wmi/README.md

 There is presently only one setting support in the WMI plugin, and that is to Autocreate the actual WMI polling at device creation or update based upon the WMI Queries defined as a part of the Device Template.
-This setting can be found unser Settings -> Device Defaults.
+This setting can be found under Settings -> Device Defaults.

 ## Authors